 Families would travel there from far and wide to get their corn milled, but they would also bring other goods and skills to barter with others.

-Though Mingus Mill ceased its commercial operation in the 1930s, it is still actively used by park employees today.
+Though the grist mill ceased its commercial operation in the 1930s, it is still actively used by park employees today.

 You can buy cornmeal, flour, and other locally-made products when you visit.